 Coral snakes and copperheads are also venomous snakes.
 Copperheads are not as deadly as rattlesnakes, but their venom can still do considerable harm.
 Coral snakes are shy snakes and not as likely to get agitated and strike.
 Copperheads are pit vipers and are naturally much more likely to strike at you.
 For this reason, coral snakes do not create quite the same level of fear as rattlesnakes do.
 Quite a beautiful snake with its bright colors, the coral snake is often seen in flower gardens.

 Another Problem Altogether: rodents

 They may be looking for shelter to hibernate, though it’s very likely they were attracted to a food source.
 That could mean you have a rodent problem.
-They’ll hunt for them in barns, food storage areas and barns, and then hide out in dark and damp corners, holes, nooks and cracks as they digest
+They’ll hunt for them in barns, food storage areas, and barns, and then hide out in the dark and damp corners, holes, nooks, and cracks as they digest

 Making the Environment Unattractive for Snakes

 To eliminate potential food sources, take steps to control rodent and insect populations, such as maintaining clean living spaces and storing food in rodent-proof containers.
 In areas with high native snake populations, snake-proof fences may be erected to keep the slithery pests away from children in play areas, though enclosing entire yards with snake-proof fencing often proves prohibitively expensive.

 If you discover a snake on your property, contact an animal control specialist.
 Don’t assume that you can safely kill a snake on your own.
 Trapping and removing a snake is often a much more effective solution since snakes play an important role in the ecosystem and some snakes might also be protected from indiscriminate killing in certain states.